Jump Start - summer programme for new students

 If you are not eligible for Fees Free, standard 100-level paper fees will apply.

 Over the Jump Start programme, accommodation is available on the Hamilton and Tauranga campuses in one of our Halls of Residence for those who need it.
-The cost over the 4-week programme will be charged at the subsided rate of $150 per week for a room and food in Hamilton, and for a room-only in Tauranga.
+In 2020 the cost over the 4-week programme was charged at the subsided rate of $150 per week for a room and food in Hamilton, and for a room-only in Tauranga

 Student loans and allowances